 Dir.: Bryan Forbes | Cast: Leslie Caron, Tom Bell, Brock Peters, Cicely Courtneidge, Bernhard Lee, Patricia Phoenix, Avis Bunnage | UK 1962, 126′.

-The L-Shaped Room is set in a Notting Hill boarding house which was a grim London quartier back in the day (the novel was set in even more downtrodden Fulham), where Jane Fosset (Caron), a French girl pregnant from a one-night-stand, moves into the squalid L-shaped attic room.
+The L-Shaped Room is set in a Notting Hill boarding house which back in the day was a grim part of London (the novel was set in even more downtrodden Fulham), where Jane Fosset (Caron), a French girl pregnant from a one-night-stand, moves into the squalid L-shaped attic room.
 She falls in love with Toby (Bell), who is suffers from low self-esteem and is writing his first novel, which gives the film its title.
 The house is owned and run by fierce landlady Doris (Bunnage).
 Like most of her tenants, she is not sympathetically portrayed: “I never close my door to the nigs”, she is obviously a racist – as many were in those days – but too shrewd not to take the money from her black lodger Johnny (Peters, who had just starred in To Kill a Mockingbird).

 The ageing lesbian Cicely Courtneidge offers a poignant portrait of lonely later life.
 When Jane visits a Harley Street doctor, she is told to “marry or have an abortion”; the good doctor is angling for the profitable latter solution, since abortion was still illegal and single parenthood deeply frowned upon at the time.
 His mercenary character helps Fosset to decide to keep the child.
 When Toby finds out that Jane is pregnant he leaves her, not able to father a child who is not his own.